 In the formula given here, the range is determined by three parameters: the height of the transmitting antenna, the height of the receiving antenna and the transmitting frequency.
 The highest building in the middle of the state capital Hanover is owned by the utility company and has a height of 92 m.
 With a transmitting antenna mounted on this building, a range of only 93 km can be calculated according to Hata – if the building were to stand in a less built-up flat landscape and not in the middle of a big city.
 Unfortunately, the line of sight is against it.
 This limits us to 40 km.
 If 48 km range were to be achieved, the line of sight model would require the transmitting antenna to be installed on a 137 m high tower.

 Towers and buildings at a height of 92 m or even 137 m are not only sparsely dotted in Lower Saxony.
 The world’ tallest building is currently the Burj Khalifa skyscraper in Dubai with a height of 828 metres.
 An LPWAN gateway on the skyscraper we will have a closer look at later.
 In flat land, in the absence of towers, buildings or mountains with the necessary height, ranges of 48 km with a link budget of 154 dB are difficult to realize.

 The Hata model knows no earth curvature and is only a first approximation.
 As a counter check you should draw the line of sight.
-Simulation software knows the topography, earth curvature and buildings and often uses the Hata model to determine the range.
+Simulation software knows the topography, earth curvature and buildings and often uses often the Longley-Rice model to determine the range.
 The simulation of LPWAN is discussed in further articles.